Why breast care—and what does it actually mean?

-Lobules—cluster-like bunches of glands that are embedded in fatty and fibrous tissue and produce milk.
+Lobules: Cluster-like bunches of glands that produce milk.
+Embedded in fatty and fibrous tissue.

 Breasts aren't just skin.